jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

 For that reason I will make an effort to give every word its spiritual identity, detached of space, time and change.
 It is upon the readers to memorize the meaning of these words thoroughly, for it is impossible to repeat them every time.

-We begin with the **Tzimtzum Aleph**, the First Constraint, which occurred when the Infinite Supernal Presence restricted itself in order to enable the Emanation and thus create creation.
+We begin with the _Tzimtzum Aleph_, the First Constraint, which occurred when the Infinite Supernal Presence restricted itself in order to enable the Emanation and thus create creation.
 Now, before this occurred, there only existed the Void, _Ein Sof_, which filled everything, everywhere, all the time.
 That was all there was.
 This creation/constraint occurred around a single point, which we call the middle point, producing a space that emanated after that was circular, because _Ohr Ein Sof_, the Infinite Presence, is perfect and balanced, thus the Constraint was also even.
-This is meaning of **Agol**, the Circle.
+This is meaning of _Agol_, the Circle.

 In all of this resides a mystery for it says that the reason for all of this, for all of creation, was “the revelation of Its Names and Appellations!"
 Why would It need us to “reveal” Its names and appelations?
 What does it really mean, for the Upper Simple Light to “reveal”?
 Is it by us “revealing” Its names, It is revealed?
 Is it like a marriage?
 As you spend more time together, you understand the other, and thus your spouse is “revealed” in the same way?

 1. Know, that before the Emanations were emanated and the Creations created, an Upper Simple Light[^1] had filled the entire reality.[^2] There was no vacant place,[^3] such as empty Air[^4] or a Space,[^5] but everything was filled with that simple, boundless Presence of Light.[^6] There was no idea of the Beginning nor of the End.[^7] All was One, Simple Light,[^8] completely balanced,[^9] called the Infinite Light, _Ohr Ein Sof_. [^10]

 Here we are describing in more detail what actually occurred at this momentous event, the one we might today know as the Big Bang Theory of Creation.
-It begins by emphasizing the fact that before anything emanated, or was created, there was only the Upper Simple Light, אור עליון פשוט, which filled everything, leaving no space vacant.
+It begins by emphasizing the fact that before anything emanated, or was created, there was only the Upper Simple Light, [אור עליון פשוט]{dir="rtl"}, which filled everything, leaving no space vacant.
 This light expanded from the Vitality (strength, force, power) of the Creator.

 > Let me remind you that all the names and appellations used in the wisdom of the Kabbalah are never referring to the Vitality of the Creator but only to the Light that expands (or emanates) from Its Vitality.
 We are unable to utter a single word regarding Its Power, for the rule is that anything we do not attain, we do not know its name.
 Remember that and you will not fail!